pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 5. Initialize **non-linear optimization** with the *initial guesses* above and then **iterate** to minimize **projection error**, producing $$A_{final}$$, $$\textbf{W}_{final}$$, and $$\textbf{k}_{final}$$.

-# Intuition by dependency graph
+## Intuition by dependency graph

-Before we dive into the steps of Zhang's method, I'll present a **dependency graph** to illustrate which quantities contribute which.
+Before we dive into the steps of Zhang's method, I'll present a **dependency graph** to illustrate which quantities contribute to which.
 This graph will serve as a map to aid in navigating the symbols and steps of Zhang's method.

 [![](assets/img/2022-04-03-camera-calibration-2/zhang-digraph.png){:width="600px"}](assets/img/2022-04-03-camera-calibration-2/zhang-digraph.png)